-Your transmission is sealed and will only require lubrication if serviced.
+Your transmission is sealed and will not require lubrication unless serviced.

 CLEANING

 Do not clean your tiller when the engine and transmission are hot.
 We do not recommend using pressurized water (garden hose, etc.) to clean your unit unless the gasket area around the transmission and the engine muffler, air filter and carburetor are covered to keep water out.
 Water in engine will shorten the useful life of your tiller.